Blood Platelet Donation

 Who can donate blood platelets?

-The ideal candidate for blood plasma donation is a person who:
+The ideal candidate for blood platelet donation is a person who:

 - Is in good health